razen-core/rynex/docs/GETTING_STARTED.md

 ## Summary

 You now know how to:
-- Create a new ZenWeb project
+- Create a new Rynex project
 - Build components with reactive state
 - Set up routing for your application
 - Build and deploy for production